FrilledShark/flaskCAP/README.md

 # Domain Control
 It is possible to enable domain control in the config.
 This allows the server to handle multiple different domains at the same time.

-Note: The server does not handle forwarding the different domain requests, which has to be done seperately and the server doesn't handle ssl certificates for other domains.
+Note: The server does not handle forwarding the different domain requests, which has to be done seperately and the server doesn't handle ssl certificates for any domains.